 4. Read Theme Reviews

-Themes in WordPress directories are often reviewed by users.
+Users often review themes in WordPress directories.
 Once you’ve narrowed down your theme selection to a handful or less, take time to read these reviews, keeping in mind these tips:

 - Have problems cited in earlier versions been fixed?